GetJobber/atlantis/packages/site/README.md

    An argument could be made to move the `src/routes.tsx` into the pages directory, but exposing `routes` at the root makes it slightly more discoverable.
-1. services -> Currently only a single file in here that is in use in one area.
-   This folder may go away unless we can find a better use for it.
 1. types -> Shared types within the system.
 If you start to import types from another file, hoist the type to the types directory.
 Good way to prevent circular dependencies.